-Your application for Project grants within natural and engineering sciences is evaluated by one of 19 specialised subject review panels where the members are Swedish and international researchers.
+Your application for a Project grant within natural and engineering sciences is evaluated by one of the nineteen specialised subject review panels where the members are Swedish and international researchers.
 For each panel there is a brief description of the panel and a list of the main focus areas covered.
 These focus areas are neither an attempt at a complete scientific classification, nor a reflection of research priorities.

 As always, some applications will naturally fall on the boundaries between panels, and some research areas are relevant to, and may even be mentioned explicitly by, more than one panel.
 Examples of such areas are Bioinformatics, Biophysics, Biomechanics, Machine learning, and Data Science.
 In these and other cases, applicants are advised to apply for the panel which best reflects the application's main scientific contribution.

-At least three members review and grade your application individually.
-The entire review panel then meets at a review panel meeting to discuss and prioritise the applications, and finally to make a proposal for a decision to the Scientific Council for Natural and Engineering Sciences.
+At least three members review and grade your application individuallyIf extra competence is needed, your application might also be evaluated by an additional, external, reviewer.
+The entire review panel, (not including any external reviewers), then meets at a review panel meeting to discuss and prioritise the applications, and to make a proposal for a decision to the Scientific Council for Natural and Engineering Sciences.

 Review panels Opens in new window.